iterative/dvc.org/content/blog/2022-06-14-DVC-VS-Code-extension.md

 We built DVC to expand upon the Git workflow.
 This approach has made it a powerful tool that can easily be picked up by users familiar with Git.
-However, it can be more difficult for those less familiar with CLI tools to get accustomed to using DVC.
+However, a terminal does not always provide the most accessible user experience.
 Moreover, while DVC provides many useful visualizations, a CLI tool can only take things so far.

 Therefore we wanted to incorporate DVC's functionality in a graphical interface.